 To celebrate his achievements, he wrote a near-incomprehensible memoir (Dexter was barely literate) that featured absolutely no punctuation.
 He handed out copies to his rich neighbors, who were, of course, horrified.

-Anne Hutchinson Was a Revolutionary and Feminist BAMF Who Split from the Puritan Church
+Anne Hutchinson Was A Revolutionary And Feminist Who Split From The Puritan Church

 Anne Hutchinson was a member of the Massachusetts Bay Colony in the mid-1600s but quickly found herself at odds with the Puritan authorities.
 She demanded freedom of thought and led women's discussions of the scripture that were contrary to the views of church leadership.
 This led the colony's governor, John Winthrop, to declare her "an American Jezebel."
 Puritans viewed women as inferior, and Hutchinson, a mother of 15, broke with her church because of it.

-She was arrested on accusations of dissident views on the spirit and the soul as well as prophesying the Colony's doom.
+She was arrested on accusations of dissident views as she claimed that heaven was attainable by anyone who prayed to God, not by behaviors and works.
 She was convicted and banished from the Colony.
 She and her family left Massachusetts to follow the teachings of Roger Williams in Providence, RI.
 Then, fearing further repression, they moved out of reach of the English to the Dutch area of Eastchester, NY, where they started their own government that called for the separation of church and state as well as trial by jury.
 She was massacred by Native Americans in 1643.

 Judah Monis was born into a family of Portuguese conversos in 1683.
 Conversos were Jewish people who practiced Christianity publicly during the Inquisition but remained Jews in private.
 This heritage makes his destiny all the more intriguing: he became the first Jew to receive a degree in the colonies and also the first to teach at Harvard, but he had to convert to Christianity in order to do it.